SoftwareDefinedBuildings/upmu-plotter/upmuplot/packages/s3ui/README.md

 customized layout.

 The second callback function is called when the tree of streams is initialized, not fully loaded.
-Here, streams can be selected programmatically.
+Here, streams and settings can be selected programmatically.
+If a string is passed here instead, it is executed as a permalink.

 Custom Layouts
 --------------